elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-characteristics-of-rational-functions-and-how-do-they-exhibit-asymptotic-behavior.md

 url: /learn/education-studies/questions/what-are-the-characteristics-of-rational-functions-and-how-do-they-exhibit-asymptotic-behavior
 score: -1.0
 related_article1:
-    id: 169301
+    id: 169307
-    title: How is the derivative used to calculate the instantaneous rate of change, and what are its applications in physics?
+    title: >-
+        What techniques are used in graphical analysis to understand limits and visualize derivatives?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-the-derivative-used-to-calculate-the-instantaneous-rate-of-change-and-what-are-its-applications-in-physics
+    url: /learn/education-studies/questions/what-techniques-are-used-in-graphical-analysis-to-understand-limits-and-visualize-derivatives
 related_article2:
-    id: 169306
+    id: 169310
-    title: How can the behavior of functions be analyzed through their graphs, focusing on increasing and decreasing intervals?
+    title: >-
+        What are the types of functions, and how do linear and quadratic functions differ in terms of domain and range?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-the-behavior-of-functions-be-analyzed-through-their-graphs-focusing-on-increasing-and-decreasing-intervals
+    url: /learn/education-studies/questions/what-are-the-types-of-functions-and-how-do-linear-and-quadratic-functions-differ-in-terms-of-domain-and-range
 related_article3:
-    id: 169285
+    id: 169307
-    title: Describe the difference between the instantaneous rate of change and the average rate of change of a function.
+    title: >-
+        What techniques are used in graphical analysis to understand limits and visualize derivatives?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-difference-between-the-instantaneous-rate-of-change-and-the-average-rate-of-change-of-a-function
+    url: /learn/education-studies/questions/what-techniques-are-used-in-graphical-analysis-to-understand-limits-and-visualize-derivatives
 related_article4:
-    id: 169310
+    id: 169299
-    title: What are the types of functions, and how do linear and quadratic functions differ in terms of domain and range?
+    title: >-
+        How can the domain and range of absolute value functions be determined?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-types-of-functions-and-how-do-linear-and-quadratic-functions-differ-in-terms-of-domain-and-range
+    url: /learn/education-studies/questions/how-can-the-domain-and-range-of-absolute-value-functions-be-determined
 related_article5:
-    id: 169293
+    id: 169292
-    title: How do Leibniz and Lagrange notations differ in representing derivatives?
+    title: >-
+        What is the difference between left-hand and right-hand limits in calculus?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-leibniz-and-lagrange-notations-differ-in-representing-derivatives
+    url: /learn/education-studies/questions/what-is-the-difference-between-lefthand-and-righthand-limits-in-calculus
 ---

 &nbsp;